Sopwith Snipe: Design and development

-In April 1917, Herbert Smith, the chief designer of the Sopwith Company, began to design a fighter intended to be the replacement for Sopwith's most famous aeroplane, the Sopwith Camel.
-The design, called Snipe by Sopwith, was in its initial form a single-bay biplane, slightly smaller than the Camel and intended to be powered by similar engines.
+In April 1917, Herbert Smith, the chief designer of the Sopwith Company, began to design a fighter intended to be the replacement for Sopwith's most famous aeroplane, the Camel.
+The design, the Snipe, was in its initial form a single-bay biplane, slightly smaller than the Camel and intended to be powered by similar engines.
 The pilot sat higher than in the Camel while the centre-section of the upper wing was uncovered, giving a better view from the cockpit.
 Armament was to be two Vickers machine guns.
 In the absence of an official order, Sopwith began construction of two prototypes as a private venture in September 1917.
 This took advantage of a licence that had been granted to allow construction of four Sopwith Rhino bomber prototypes, only two of which were built.
 The first prototype Snipe, powered by a Bentley AR.1 rotary engine was completed in October 1917.

 The second prototype was completed with the new, more powerful Bentley BR.2, engine, which gave 230 hp in November 1917.
 This promised better performance and prompted an official contract for six prototypes to be placed, including the two aircraft built as private ventures.
 The third prototype to fly, serial number B9965, had modified wings, with a wider centre-section and a smaller cut-out for the pilot, while the fuselage had a fully circular section, rather than the slab-sided one of the first two aircraft and the tail was smaller.
 It was officially tested in December 1917, reaching a speed of 119 mph and was then rebuilt with longer-span [30 ft] two-bay wings (compared with the 25 ft single bay wings).
 This allowed the Snipe to compete for Air Board Specification A.1(a) for a high-altitude single-seat fighter.
 This specification required a speed of at least 135 mph at 15000 ft and a ceiling of at least 25000 ft while carrying an armament of two fixed and one swivelling machine gun.
 An oxygen supply and heated clothing were to be provided for the pilot to aid operation at high altitude.
 The Snipe was tested against three other fighter prototypes, all powered by the Bentley BR.2 engine: the Austin Osprey triplane, the Boulton & Paul Bobolink and the Nieuport B.N.1.
 While there was little difference in performance between the aircraft, the Sopwith was selected for production, with orders for 1,700 Snipes placed in March 1918.